 - Check the schedule to see if your visit can coincide with one of Jetty Island's free programs, from puppet shows to late-night campfires (see this year's list of programs).
 Popular programs include pirates on the opening day (July 5), and the sand castle contest (Aug.
 22).

 Ferry travel: The ferry leaves from the 10th Street Boat Launch and Marine Park on the Everett waterfront, seven days a week.
 Pick up boarding passes at the boat launch kiosk.
 Return passes are available on the island.
 While the ferry is free, a $2 per adult and $1 per child donation is requested and helps keep the ferry and the island's programs running.
 There is a parking fee of $3.

 Find a group and reserve!
 Everett residents may reserve ferry passes and so can groups of eight or more -- find yourself a posse and book early!
 If you don't have a group, you may have to wait, especially if the weather is nice and on weekends, so arrive early.

 Return passes: When you arrive on the island, grab a return pass, so you can leave when you want to instead of getting stranded for the entire day.
 If you change your mind and there are passes still available, you can trade for a later time.

-Note: This article was originally published in 2011 and updated for 2016.
+Note: This article has been updated for 2017.